yaxlee/TerrainNav/README.md

 - Queries DEM tiles at estimated global positions and adds height constraints after global alignment is fixed.
 - Applies bounded translations to active poses and landmarks during sustained GNSS–VIO disagreement.

-We evaluate five public and six field sequences.
-On the field sequences, adding DEM reduces the median SE(3)-aligned position RMSE from 6.17 to 4.32 m (30.0%), relative to offline LIO-SAM reference trajectories.
+We evaluate five public and six self-collected sequences.
+On the self-collected sequences, adding DEM reduces the median SE(3)-aligned position RMSE from 6.17 to 4.32 m (30.0%), relative to offline LIO-SAM reference trajectories.

 ## Build